Belfast Actor Michael Patrick Dies at 35 After Inspiring Battle with Motor Neurone Disease

 Patrick, who also performed under his birth name Michael Campbell, died peacefully at the Northern Ireland Hospice, where he had been receiving care for ten days.
 His wife Naomi announced his death on social media, describing him as an "inspiration" and a "titan of a ginger haired man" who lived a full and remarkable life.

-Despite being diagnosed with MND in February 2023, Patrick continued to act, write, and perform with a determination that left audiences and colleagues in awe.
-He trained at Mountview Academy of Theatre Arts in London after studying physics at the University of Cambridge, and went on to build a career that spanned theatre, television, and advocacy.
+Patrick trained at Mountview Academy of Theatre Arts in London after studying physics at the University of Cambridge, and went on to build a career that spanned theatre, television, and advocacy.
+His television credits included roles in Game of Thrones, BBC dramas This Town and Blue Lights, and the Syfy series Krypton.

+Despite his diagnosis, Patrick continued to act, write, and perform with a determination that left audiences and colleagues in awe.
 His most celebrated theatrical achievement came in 2024, when he became the first actor with a disability to play Shakespeare's Richard III on the island of Ireland, performing the role from a wheelchair at Belfast's Lyric Theatre.
-The production, co-written with his long-time collaborator OisΓn Kearney, reimagined Richard as a character with a terminal illness akin to MND β a deeply personal and artistically daring choice that earned him the Judges' Award at the Stage Awards in January 2025.
+The production, co-written with his long-time collaborator OisΓn Kearney, reimagined Richard as a character with a terminal illness akin to MND β a deeply personal and artistically daring choice that earned a five-star review from The Stage and the Judges' Award at the Stage Awards in January 2025.

 In June 2025, he received the Overcoming Adversity Award at the Spirit of Northern Ireland Awards for his continued advocacy for MND awareness.
 In February 2026, he made the courageous decision to forgo a tracheostomy that could have prolonged his life but would have kept him hospitalised, choosing instead to spend his remaining time outside the hospital with his loved ones.

 Jimmy Fay, Executive Producer of the Lyric Theatre Belfast, described Patrick as a "great artist" who turned his struggles into "visceral and vibrant art."
 The MAC theatre said that everyone who encountered his work would "carry a piece of him with them."
+The Abbey Theatre also paid tribute, acknowledging his significant contribution to Irish theatre.

-Michael Patrick was more than a talented actor β he was a symbol of Belfast's creative spirit and its capacity to produce artists of international stature.
+For Belfast and Northern Ireland, Michael Patrick was more than a talented actor β he was a symbol of the city's creative spirit and its capacity to produce artists of international stature.
 His work at the Lyric Theatre and beyond helped to put Northern Irish theatre on the world stage, and his courage in the face of a devastating illness inspired a generation of artists and audiences alike.
-Read more at RTΓ Culture.
+The outpouring of tributes from across the arts community reflects the depth of affection and respect in which he was held.
+He is survived by his wife Naomi, his mother Pauline, siblings Kate, Maurice, and Hannah, and his nephew MicheΓ‘l.
+His funeral was held on Monday 13 April at Immaculate Heart of Mary Church in Carryduff, County Down.